Brasas Peruanas

 Where Peruvian Fire Meets the Central Texas Corridor

 Round Rock's North Mays Street has become one of the more varied dining corridors in the Austin metro's suburban ring.
 The strip mixes long-standing Mexican cantinas, newer craft-focused spots, and an emerging set of Latin American kitchens that reflect the region's shifting demographics.
-Brasas Peruanas sits at 206 N Mays St, and the name announces its register immediately: brasas is the fire, the coal, the heat that defines a whole tradition of Peruvian cooking.
+Brasas Peruanas is a bar in Round Rock at 206 N Mays St, with a casual dress code and a walk-in-friendly policy.
+The name announces its register immediately: brasas is the fire, the coal, the heat that defines a whole tradition of Peruvian cooking.
 That tradition, built around wood-fired and charcoal rotisserie technique, travels far from Lima, but its logic survives the distance.
 The chicken comes out of the same thermal discipline whether the kitchen sits in Miraflores or central Texas.

 The Peruvian Rotisserie Tradition in a Texan Frame